UI access and password settings by service

 Note

-Some web UIs such as HDFS name node UI can only be accessed via SSH tunneling.
-For more details, see Web UI connection using tunneling.
+Some web UIs, such as HDFS name node UI, can only be accessed through SSH tunneling.
+For more information, see Access Web UI using tunneling.

 In order to access a cluster node, the following preparations need to be made in advance: